RegisterSalad/RegisterSalad/README.md

-- 👋 Hi, I’m @RegisterSalad
+-  Hi, I’m @RegisterSalad
-- 👀 I’m interested in computer science, and electrical engineering
+-  I’m interested in computer science, and electrical engineering
-- 🌱 I’m currently learning python for scripts and bots, and C for PLCs.
+-  I'm currently working in Python to develop machine learning models for appliactions in the energy sector
-- 📫 How to reach me:
+-  How to reach me:
       pacobalthaz@gmail.com